iggyvolz/phpsfml/README.md

-Bindings of [SFML](https://sfml-dev.org) for PHP using FFI (no extensions needed!).
+Bindings of [SFML](https://sfml-dev.org) for PHP using FFI (no custom extensions needed!).

 ## How to use
 *TODO: expand this out and provide actual examples*

 - Obtain the CSFML binaries for your platform (https://github.com/SFML/CSFML)
-- Create an AudioLib, GraphicsLib, NetworkLib, SystemLib, or WindowLib object with the path of the appropriate `.so` (Linux), `.dylib` (Mac) or `.dll` (Windows) library file
+- Create an AudioLib, GraphicsLib, SystemLib, or WindowLib object with the path of the appropriate `.so` (Linux), `.dylib` (Mac) or `.dll` (Windows) library file
 - Call functions and have fun!
 Make sure to stay away from `@internal` stuff - there be ~~demons~~ implementation details!

 ## High level todos
 - Make sure everything is marked as `@internal` if for internal use
 - Provide a full demo w/ instructions on how to run
+- Make abstract classes for C objects - cleans up some of the __construct copy-pasta
+- Establish patterns for C-object-to-pointer vs C-object-to-struct (rough: go to pointer if there is a create and delete method, and/or if you only get a pointer returned on create)
+- Autogenerate most code from C (long-term pipe dream)

 ## APIs
 ### Audio
-Not yet started.
+Not yet started (0/9 files, 0/153 SLOC).

 ### Graphics
-Not yet started.

-Not sure how OpenGL is handled here - need to dig deeper once I get to it.
-Might skip for right now or try and link up with some other OpenGL binding if one exists.
-From my understanding it's possible to do all the "SFML-y" things without OpenGL so it might make sense to just provide an endpoint for an OpenGL context.
+Work in progress (8/27 files, 130/661 SLOC).

+Exciting things happen here.

 ### Network
-Not yet started.

-Of dubious use in PHP, which already has countless networking libraries.
-Will probably do this one last or as a completion exercise.
+Not planning to port this one.
+PHP has much better native networking capabilities, and the system in SFML is inherently limited.

 ### System
 Done!

-Thread support is... ah heck it segfaults instantly (as I expected).
-Might come back and debug this at some point but the code is all there if you want to try.
-Probably best to stick with single-threading for now or try parallel.
+Threading and mutexes are not supported as PHP does tons of ugly things with parallellism and it segfaults instantly.
+Might want to look at the parallel extension instead.

 ### Window
 Done!

 Definitely needs a lot of testing, probably made some typos here.

 ## Status
-Per-Header status (2/5 systems - 31/69 files - 596/1544 SLOC):
+Per-Header status (2.5/4 systems - 31/59 files - 596/1280 SLOC):
-- [ ] Network/IpAddress.h (15 SLOC)
-- [ ] Network/SocketStatus.h (8 SLOC)
-- [ ] Network/SocketSelector.h (14 SLOC)
-- [ ] Network/Types.h (12 SLOC)
-- [ ] Network/TcpSocket.h (14 SLOC)
-- [ ] Network/Http.h (56 SLOC)
-- [ ] Network/TcpListener.h (7 SLOC)
-- [ ] Network/Ftp.h (95 SLOC)
-- [ ] Network/UdpSocket.h (12 SLOC)
-- [ ] Network/Packet.h (31 SLOC)
 - [x] Window/WindowHandle.h (7 SLOC)
 - [x] Window/Touch.h (2 SLOC)
 - [x] Window/Event.h (124 SLOC)